RobertMParker/recipe-box/entrees/roast-chicken.md

 1. Rest on cutting board
 1. Deglaze baking sheet and put in jus

-Chicken jus(Optional):
-1. Cut up chicken backbone and neck, and brown in dutch oven with some oil
-1. Add carrots, onions, celery
-1. Deglaze with water
-1. Add in some herbs + stems
-1. Strain
-1. Add in drippings
-1. Salt to taste + reduce if needed
-1. Thicken with corn starch if desired

 Notes from cook on 2023/1/31:
 * Didn't really have time for a dry brine.
 It sat for maybe 10 minutes.
 * Used leftover basil aioli mixed with more mayo, sage, thyme, and a bit of rosemary.